-After visiting this capital city, you’ll realize that there’s more to Mexico for families than just beach resorts.
+After visiting this capital city with your family, you’ll realize that there’s more to Mexico than just beach resorts.

 Don’t get me wrong, I love relaxing by the pool.
 But all-inclusive beach resorts won't show you or your kids what Mexico is really all about.
 For fun, family-friendly experiences steeped in history, art, and culture, head to lively Mexico City.